piotr-jura-udemy/laravel-cheat-sheet/0006-migrations.md

 In the `utf-8` encoding, the single character is 3 bytes, so key on `VARCHAR(255)` length won't exceed 767 (3 * 255 = 765).

-In you are using utf8mb4, which we are, the single character is 4 bytes.
-Thus the maximum length for VARCHAR which has key on it (like `UNIQUE`) is 191.
+In you are using `utf8mb4`, which we are, the single character is 4 bytes.
+Thus the maximum length for `VARCHAR` which has key on it (like `UNIQUE`) is 191.

 When you encounter this: